 Dr. Harvey Cushing

-Harvey Cushing, the pioneer and father of neurosurgery, was born on April 8, 1869 in Cleveland, Ohio.
+Harvey Cushing, a major figure in neurosurgery, was born on April 8, 1869 in Cleveland, Ohio.
 He graduated from Yale University in 1891, studied medicine at Harvard Medical School and received his medical degree in 1895.
-In 1896, he moved to Johns Hopkins Hospital where he trained to become a surgeon under the watchful eye of William S. Halsted, the father of American surgery.
+In 1896, he moved to Johns Hopkins Hospital where he trained to become a surgeon under famed surgeon William S. Halsted.
 By 1899 Cushing became interested in surgery of the nervous system and began his career in neurosurgery.
 During his tenure at Johns Hopkins, there were countless discoveries in the field of neuroscience.

 In 1913, Cushing relocated to Harvard as the surgeon-in-chief at the new Peter Bent Brigham Hospital.
 Cushing continued to operate on several hundred patients a year with remarkable results and in addition he was relentless in his recording of patient histories and continued his careful attention to the details and documentation of each surgery.